7 Best St. Maarten Boat Tours for Snorkeling (and Turtles!)

 Are boat tours available on both the Dutch and French sides?

 Yes.
-Here in this guide, we’ve written about departures from Philipsburg and Simpson Bay (Dutch side).
+Here in this guide, weโve written about departures from Philipsburg and Simpson Bay (Dutch side).

-But if you’re staying on the French side (St. Martin), then a boat tour from Grand Case or Anse Marcel is more convenient.
-We boarded this top-rated Tintamarre Island sailing trip in Grand Case – and highly recommend it!
+But if youโre staying on the French side (St. Martin), then a boat tour from Grand Case or Anse Marcel is more convenient.
+We boarded this top-rated Tintamarre Island sailing trip in Grand Case โ and highly recommend it!

 Our top travel tips and resources

-General trip planning: TripAdvisor is a helpful starting point, offering loads of user reviews on hotels, restaurants and things to do.
+โ General trip planning: TripAdvisor is a helpful starting point, with loads of user reviews on hotels, restaurants and things to do.

-Hotels: Booking.com is our go-to for scoring a “wow” hotel – or at least a decent one – often at lower rates than the hotel’s own website.
-We especially like Booking’s flexible cancellation policy!
-(You may prefer Expedia for booking hotels in the U.S. or Mexico.)
+โ Hotels: Booking.com is our go-to for scoring a โwowโ hotel โ or at least a decent one โ often at lower rates than the hotelโs own website.
+(We especially like Booking.comโs flexible cancellation policy!)
+You can also find excellent discounted rates on Expedia, especially for hotels in the U.S. and Mexico.

-Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).
+โ Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).

-Flights: For the cheapest flights, search on Google Flights or Expedia.
-(Just be aware Expedia tickets are often non-refundable.
-If you want more flexibility, it’s usually worth booking directly with the airline, even if it costs a bit more.)
+โ Flights: For the best flights, we search on Google Flights first.
+Expedia and Kayak are then perfect for snagging the cheapest tickets.
+(They’re often non-refundable, though, so for more flexibility, we book directly with the airline, even if it costs more.)

-Airport lounge access: We love (and have) Priority Pass for comfy lounge seats, free snacks and drinks, complimentary WiFi and sometimes even showers and spa services!
+โ Airport lounge access: We love (and have) Priority Pass for comfy lounge seats, free snacks and drinks, complimentary WiFi and sometimes even showers and spa services!

-Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.
+โ Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.

-Car rental: Renting a car is often a great way to explore off the beaten path.
-Discover Cars searches car rental companies so you get the lowest rates.
+โ Car rental: Renting a car can be a great way to explore off the beaten path.
+Discover Cars searches car rental companies for the lowest rates.

-Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
+โ Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
 It covers medical expenses, lost checked luggage, trip interruption and more.
 We also have and recommend Medjet for global air medical transportation.

-Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
+โ Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
 (We suggest these comfy travel sandals for city walking, the beach and kicking about.)

-Need more help planning your trip?
-Check out our travel tips and resources guide for airline booking tips, ways to save money, how to find great hotels and other crazy useful trip planning info.
+โ Need more help planning your trip?
+Check out our travel tips and resources guide for airline booking tips, ways to save money, how to find cool hotels and other useful trip planning info.

 If you make a booking or purchase through our site, we may earn a small commission (at no cost to you).
 Thanks!